 Types of wallets

-- RFID wallet: A modern type of wallet, the need for protection against data theft is relatively new.
+A modern type of wallet, the need for protection against data theft is relatively new.
 Designed to block radio frequencies from accessing the cards inside the wallet, these are built to resist RFID skimming.
-It all comes down to the material used in construction: while leather offers a baseline level of protection, more advanced materials like carbon-fiber and aluminum go one step further.
+It all comes down to the material used in construction.
+Leather offers a baseline level of protection, though more advanced materials like carbon-fibre and aluminum go one step further.
 This type of wallet is designed for those who always carry their credit and debit cards and want to prioritize personal security.

-- Bifold wallet: Often called a billfold, this type of wallet touts a more traditional design.
+Often called a billfold wallet, this type touts a more traditional design.
 Popularized when paper money became prevalent, the bifold wallet originally had few card compartments (originally used for business cards).
 Modern designs keep the original structure that opens at the center, though add in extra openings for cards.
 The textile structure ranges in material from leather to nylon, though many prefer leather for its natural level of RFID protection.

-- Card holding: From your CAC card to other ID, credit to debit, a worthy wallet needs to be able to house all of your essential cards.
+From your USPIC card to other ID, credit to debit, a worthy wallet needs to be able to house all of your essential cards.
 Even with a slim design, you can expect your wallet to support 11 cards.
-Depending on the design, there will be a clear compartment for photo ID or an opening to let you use tap features for financial transactions.
+Depending on the wallet design, there will be a clear compartment for photo ID or an opening to let you use tap features for financial transactions.
 The most important part of this feature is that the wallet holds your cards tightly, preventing them from slipping out of place while you move around.

-- Security: From literal pick-pockets to the risk of digital information theft, a wallet is an important line of defense both monetarily and personally.
+From literal pick-pockets to the risk of digital information theft, a wallet is an important line of defence both monetarily and personally.
 Most wallets incorporate some protection against radio frequencies, referred to as RFID security.
-This feature relies on the material, so if you want that benefit, look for leather or carbon-fiber wallets.
+This feature relies on the material, so if you want that benefit, look for leather or carbon-fibre wallets.
 The other security component lies in the physical design.
 To avoid bulk, most wallets don’t use snaps or zippers.
 As a result, it is imperative that the wallet tightly hold cash and cards in order to secure your goods.